-We have a seasoned management team that brought 30+ innovative therapeutic agents from early-phase development to the global market.
-Our team possesses deep scientific, clinical, regulatory and operational expertise in both the U.S. and China, which optimally positions BeyondSpring to accomplish its near- and long-term objectives.
+We have a seasoned management team that has brought 30+ innovative therapeutic agents from early-phase development to the global market.
+Our team possesses deep scientific, clinical, regulatory, operational and financial expertise in both the U.S. and China, which optimally positions BeyondSpring to accomplish its near- and long-term objectives.

 Lan Huang, Ph.D.